bosefirmware/cd-updates/dvd-systems/uMusic-updates/README.md

 - 1802DVD.1B22

 ## Step 2
-- Go to where you downloaded the zip file.
+- Go to where you downloaded the zip files and make sure they are all in the same folder.

 Extract a larger ".iso" file that you can then place on to a DVD using DVD burner software (note uMusic updates will not fit on a CD so a DVD burner and blank DVD will be required).